vectordotdev/vector/docs/usage/configuration/sources/file.md

 ### Read Position

-Vector defaults to reading new data only.
-Only data added to the file after Vector starts tailing the file will be collected.
-To read from the beginning of the file set the `start_at_beginning` option to true.
+By default, Vector will read new data only for newly discovered files, similar to the `tail` command.
+You can read from the beginning of the file by setting the `start_at_beginning` option to `true`.

+Previously discovered files will be [checkpointed](#checkpointing), and the read position will resume from the last checkpoint.

 ## Troubleshooting